 When financial assets are recognised initially, they are measured at fair value.
 Financial assets other than those subsequently measured at amortised cost are subsequently measured at fair value.
 Direct investments in equity securities that are not held for trading are measured at fair value through other comprehensive income.
-Investments in equity securities through an independently managed unit trust that are not held for trading are measured at fair value is determined based on fair value (being the redemption value) of all investments.
+Investments in equity securities through an independently managed unit trust that are not held for trading are measured at fair value through Profit and Loss.
+Fair value is determined based on fair value (being the redemption value) of all investments.